reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

-* The **strict format** who's aim is to fulfil the principles of *inter-operability* and *reusability*, most likely using a NeXus-based the hierarchical data format (HDF).
+* The **strict format** who's aim is to fulfil the principles of *inter-operability* and *reusability*, most likely using a NeXus-based hierarchical data format (HDF).
   This format should fulfil high scientific standards, it will allow future analysis software to do more than just fit R(q) curves and it should match the national data policies.